Project type: Client project at RevUnit agency

 Key insights from user research

 1. Earlier, we assumed that our training application would be accessible by a mobile device.
 However, we learned that many restaurant owners and managers did not allow their employees to look at their phones on the job because they appeared unprofessional even though the reason could be job-related.
+2. Many training managers were sharing log-ins to their shared devices so that multiple employees could access the training and operational applications.

 Solutions presented